swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

     </div>
 </div>

+## The Program

 In contrast to many toy reactive autocompleters you'll find around the web what follows is an autocompleter much closer to the type of component you would actually consider integrating.
-For fans of the reactive style I would love to see alternative version of this autocompleter that demonstrates not only the level of functionality but the same level of separation of concerns.
+This is also another reason to compare with the jQuery UI autocompleter, it actually handles a lot of edge cases the various FRP toys do not.
+Still this isn't a problem with FRP, just the examples, I would love to see alternative version of this autocompleter using an FRP library or [language](http://elm-lang.org/) that demonstrates not only the level of functionality but the same separation of concerns.

+### Namespace definition

 First we declare our namespace.
 We import the async functions and macros.
 We also import the components from the previous blog post, no